-Check your scalp, using a comb to part your hair in layers.
-If you do not have much hair, be sure to check your entire scalp very
+Check your scalp, using a comb to part your hair.
+If you do not have much hair, check your entire scalp very thoroughly.

 Check the front and back of your hands and in between your fingers.

 Then focus on your neck, chest and upper body.
 Women, be sure to check between and underneath your breasts.